Lemoncode/redux-chat-front/00_ES6/01_redux_setup/README.md

 # Steps

+- Let first ensure we have Redux Dev Tools installed on the browser.

 - This example takes as starting point example _00 start_, just copy the content from that folder and execute _npm install_

 - In this sample we will start using _redux-dev-tool- plugin you can download it as a Chrome plugin.